Indian students decry police as citizenship protests grow

 The backlash to the law came as an unprecedented crackdown continued in Kashmir, India's only Muslim-majority area, which was stripped of special constitutional protections and its statehood in August.
 Since then, movement and communications have been restricted.

-“Our country is not just for Hindus," said Chanda Yadav, 20-year-old Hindi literature student who was participating in a sit-in Monday at Jamia Millia Islamia University.
+“Our country is not just for Hindus," said Chanda Yadav, 20, a Hindi literature student who was participating in a sit-in Monday at Jamia Millia Islamia University.
 “I feel it is my moral right to protest against something which divides us as a community.”

 Associated Press writer Chonchui Ngashangva contributed to this report.